Into The Wilderness Trading

 M350 1950 Indian Chief 80

 M352 1952-1953 Indian Chief 80 ( nearly all 352 models are factory restamps of different carbs as Indian was using various parts left "on the shelf".
 They owed everyone money at this point.
-I believe only one small shipment of "factory" 352 bodies were ever shipped to them,.
+I believe only one small shipment of "factory" 352 bodies were ever shipped to them, and that is questionable .)

 M352C 1952 Indian Chief, Chicago Police Dept.